typelevel/Laika/docs/customizing-laika/customize-rendering.md

   for name and value of the attribute.
 If the value is None, nothing will be written, but it often makes writing optional attributes more concise.

+### Themes

+A theme is a collection of customized renderers as shown in the previous sections, plus optionally default templates and/or static files to be copied to the output directory.

+This is the signature of the `Theme` case class:

+    case class Theme (customRenderer: W => RenderFunction,
+                      defaultTemplate: Option[TemplateRoot],
+                      defaultStyles: StyleDeclarationSet,
+                      staticDocuments: StaticDocuments)

+* The `customRenderer` is a renderer function that overrides the built-in renderers for one or more nodes, see the sections above for details on how to write such a function.

+* The `defaultTemplate` is the AST for the template to embed the render result in, overriding the default template of the library.
+You can create the AST programmatically or use Laika's templating syntax and parse it from a file or the resource directory if you bundle your theme in a jar:

+      DefaultTemplateParser.parse(Input.fromClasspath(
+        "/templates/default.template.html", Root / "default.template.html"
+      ))

+* The `defaultStyles` allow you to customize the default CSS for a format.
+This is currently only processed for PDF, as it is the only format where Laika processes the CSS and applies it to the render result.
+If you want to add CSS for HTML, add them as static files instead, as Laika will just copy them over without processing them.

+* The `staticDocuments` provides a collection of files to be copied over to the output directory on each transformation.
+You can bundle images, script or CSS files this way:

+      val docs = StaticDocuments.fromDirectory("theme-files")

+A theme can be installed as part of an extension bundle:

+    object MyExtensions extends ExtensionBundle {

+      override val themes = Seq(HTML.Theme(...), PDF.Theme(...))

+    }

+    Transform.from(Markdown).to(HTML).using(MyExtensions)
+      .fromFile("hello.md").toFile("hello.html")

+A theme is specific to a particular output format, separate instances need to be provided if you want to install themes for several formats like HTML and PDF.